Eco Advocacy

 Officers of the Court

 There are also major ethical issues on the part of legal practitioners who enable and facilitate such actions.
-Solicitors, barristers, attorneys are officers of the court and therefore a much higher standard is expected of them.
-Courts are busy institutions with lengthy waiting lists and adding unnecessarily to these waiting lists is an abuse of process.
+In most western jurisdictions, Solicitors, barristers, attorneys are officers of the court and as such their principal duty is to uphold the Rule of Law; as such they certainly shouldn't be facilitating SLAPP type law suits or facilitating any other form of abuse of process.
+Courts are busy institutions with lengthy waiting lists; clogging up the courts with SLAPP type lawsuits may be considered to be a flagrant is an abuse of process.
 They also discredit their professions.
-In advocating SLAPP type litigation, they demonstrate poor judgement, a lack of integrity and a questionable moral compass.
+In advancing SLAPP type litigation, they demonstrate poor judgement, a lack of integrity and a questionable moral compass.
 Essentially the line of client 'representation' is crossed and lawyers become the 'henchmen' or stooge for their 'clients'.
 This is an area which is in urgent need of scrutiny and oversight by regulatory bodies.

 Pay to Punish